 72% of consumers prefer companies to contact them via email rather than other channels.
-Restaurant business is not an exception.
+Restaurant businesses are no exception.
 So it’s high time you include email in the list of your marketing tools and got ready for improved sales and customer loyalty.
 To help you start off successfully, we’ve collected a bunch of email content ideas and created a step-by-step guide that will help you fill seats in your restaurant.

 Step 1.
 Gather a quality mailing list

-The first thing you should do is to figure out how to build a mailing list for your campaign: offline or online.
-Whichever you choose, remember that a shared email address doesn’t mean a person agreed to receive your promotional email campaigns.
+The first thing you should do is to figure out how to build a mailing list for your campaign: online or offline.
+Whichever you choose, remember that just because somone shared their email address doesn’t mean that they agreed to receive your promotional email campaigns.
 You need to get their explicit consent, and the way you can get it depends on how you’re collecting new email addresses.

 If it’s an offline subscription, you can gather personal information about your prospects and then send a double opt-in email with a subscription confirmation link.
 For online subscribers, simply use double opt-in or place the “I agree to receive promotional emails” checkbox right in the subscription form.
 Let’s look at a couple of examples.

 In their subscription form, Famous Dave’s ask for location in addition to an email address to further be able to personalize their offers by geography.

 Denny’s offer people who have just subscribed to answer additional questions for even deeper personalization.